dino-lite/DNX64-Python-API/README.md

 # DNX64-Python-API

-`DNX64/__init__.py` provides a Python API for `DNX64.dll` library, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.
+`DNX64/__init__.py` provides a Python API for `DNX64.dll` SDK, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.

-Python class: `DNX64` contains class methods corresponding to functions in the DLL, offering functionalities such as setting camera properties, getting device information, and controlling camera lens.
+Python class: `DNX64` contains class methods corresponding to functions in the SDK, offering functionalities such as setting camera properties, getting device information, and controlling camera lens.

 ## Prerequisites

-When using DNX64 SDK for python, `DNX64.dll` is needed.
+When using DNX64 API for python, `DNX64.dll` SDK is needed.

 Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to get `DNX64.dll`.